Maxwell's demon: Recent progress

 Although the argument by Landauer and Bennett only answers the consistency between the second law of thermodynamics and the whole cyclic process of the entire system of a Szilard engine (a composite system of the engine and the demon), a recent approach based on the non-equilibrium thermodynamics for small fluctuating systems has provided deeper insight on each information process with each subsystem.
 From this viewpoint, the measurement process is regarded as a process where the correlation (mutual information) between the engine and the demon increases, decreasing the entropy of the system in an amount given by the mutual information.
 If the correlation changes, thermodynamic relations such as the second law of thermodynamics and the fluctuation theorem for each subsystem should be modified, and for the case of external control a second-law like inequality and a generalized fluctuation theorem with mutual information are satisfied.
 For more general information processes including biological information processing, both inequality and equality with mutual information hold.
 When repeated measurements are performed, the entropy reduction of the system is given by the entropy of the sequence of measurements, which takes into account the reduction of information due to the correlation between the measurements.
 More recently, Kastner has argued that the uncertainty principle forces an entropy increase when the molecule is localized to one side or the other in the Szilard engine, and that is what prevents the demon from violating the second law.
 For the case of the original Demon who is sorting molecules by speeds, Kastner and Schlatter argue that the uncertainty principle prevents the Demon from sorting the molecules due to their delocalization upon measurement of momentum.

 Applications

 Real-life versions of Maxwellian demons occur, but all such "real demons" or molecular demons have their entropy-lowering effects duly balanced by increase of entropy elsewhere.
 Molecular-sized mechanisms are no longer found only in biology; they are also the subject of the emerging field of nanotechnology.
 Single-atom traps used by particle physicists allow an experimenter to control the state of individual quanta in a way similar to Maxwell's demon.

-If hypothetical mirror matter exists, Zurab Silagadze proposes that demons can be envisaged, "which can act like perpetuum mobiles of the second kind: extract heat energy from only one reservoir, use it to do work and be isolated from the rest of ordinary world.
+If hypothetical mirror matter exists, Zurab Silagadze proposes that demons that "...can act like perpetuum mobiles of the second kind: extract heat energy from only one reservoir, use it to do work and be isolated from the rest of ordinary world.
 Yet the Second Law is not violated because the demons pay their entropy cost in the hidden (mirror) sector of the world by emitting mirror photons."